drBenway/pixi-vn-wiki/Label-and-Game-Step.md

 To jump to a label you must use the `GameStepManager.jumpLabel` function and pass the label class.

 When you jump to a label, the steps of the current label will be stopped and the steps of the label passed as parameter will be started.

+For example if currently the game is running the step 5 of the label A and you jump to the label B, when all the steps of the label B are executed, the game will end, also if the label B have a step 6.

 ```typescript
 GameStepManager.jumpLabel(StartLabel)